graphql-java-generator/graphql-maven-plugin-project/README.md

 * Is compatible with java 17 and upper (tested ok with java 25)
 * Is compatible with JPMS (Java Modules)
 * Doesn't maintain the Gradle graphql-gradle-plugin plugin.
 If your using gradle, you'll have to switch to graphql-gradle-plugin3 (just add a '3' to the plugin name if you was not already using it).
-* The project can't build in java 25, but the published plugin works with java 25.
+* The project won't build in java 25, but the published plugin is compatible with java 25.
+* Is based on spring boot 3 and spring framework 5

 The 4.x versions:
-* Is compatible with java 25 and upper
+* Is compatible with java 17 and upper (tested ok with java 25)
 * Is compatible with JPMS (Java Modules)
 * Doesn't maintain the Gradle graphql-gradle-plugin plugin.
 If your using gradle, you'll have to switch to graphql-gradle-plugin3 (just add a '3' to the plugin name if you was not already using it).
+* Is based on spring boot 4 and spring framework 7 (see the [CHANGELOG](CHANGELOG.md) for the impacts)

 # Availability: Maven and Gradle